tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/17-github-practice-01/README.md

 # GitHub Practice

-In this activity, we're going to be making a new project on GitHub and practicing the more commonly used Git commands.
+In this activity, you will create a new project in GitHub and practice commonly used Git commands.

 Git is a great resource for managing your code and very convenient if you want to change computers.
-You'll become very familiar with git and GitHub during the course of this class.
+You'll become very familiar with git and GitHub over the course of this class.

 ## Instructions

-1. Navigate to your GitHub page and create a new respository under the repositories tab.
+1. Navigate to your GitHub page and create a new respository by clicking on the Repositories tab.

     ![Making a new repository](Images/01.PNG)

 2. Create a new project named `git-practice`.
-Add a short description to the project.
-We'll use
+Add a short description to the project, such as "practicing with git."

-    > practicing with git

-    for this activity.
 Then, initialize the repository with a README and create the repository.

     ![Creating a new respository](Images/02.PNG)

-3. We will now be cloning down the repository we just made.
-Click the `Clone or download` button and then copy the link to your clipboard.
+3. Clone the repository by clicking the `Clone or download` button.
+Copy the link to your clipboard.

     ![Copying the clone url](Images/03.PNG)

-4. Now let's navigate to the directory you want to save your future coding drills into.
-This can be your desktop, your root directory, your My Documents folder, anything you want.
-Open up the GitBash terminal in this folder and then use the `git clone ` command with the link you've copied in order to make a local copy of the repository we just made.
+4. Navigate to the directory where you want to save your future coding drills––e.g., your desktop, root directory, or Documents folder.
+Open the command line in this folder, and run `git clone ` with the link you've copied.
+This will make a local copy of the repository.

     ![Cloning down a repository](Images/04.PNG)

-5. Check the current status of our repository with a `git status` command.
-This should say we're completely up to date.
+5. Check the current status of the repository by running the `git status` command, which should tell you that you're completely up to date.

     ![Checking the git status](Images/05.PNG)

-6. Make a new file called `test.md` and then check your `git status` again.
-Notice that git is now telling us we have an untracked file.
+6. Create a new file named `test.md` and then check your `git status` again.
+Notice that git is now showing you have an untracked file.

     ![Adding a new file](Images/06.PNG)

-7. Add the contents of the current folder to be tracked by git with the `git add .` command.
+7. Use the  `git add .` command to add the contents of the current folder to be tracked by git.
 The period by itself references the current directory.
 Now git is waiting for those files to be committed.

     ![Tracking a new file](Images/07.PNG)

-8. Commit the changes we've made to the repository along with a commit message with the `git commit -m "add test file"` command.
+8. Commit the changes to the repository along with a commit message using the `git commit -m "add test file"` command.
 This creates a new commit with the "add test file" commit message.

     ![Committing a new file](Images/08.PNG)

-9. Now that we've committed the changes, we need to push it up to GitHub to sync our machine with GitHub.
+9. Push the changes to GitHub to sync your machine with GitHub.
 Use the `git push origin master` command.

     ![Pushing up to GitHub](Images/09.PNG)

-10. If we had made changes to our repository on another computer, we can pull down the changes we've committed with the `git pull origin master` command.
-Since we haven't made any changes yet, git will tell us that we're already up to date.
+10. If you made changes to the repository on another computer, you can pull down the changes you've committed with the `git pull origin master` command.
+But since you haven't made any changes yet, git will tell you that you're already up to date.

     ![Pulling down from Github](Images/10.PNG)

-11. If we wanted to work on our project on another computer or from a different location, we can clone down the repository from GitHub much like how we did in step 4.
+11. If you want to work on your project on another computer or from a different location, you can clone the repository from GitHub as we did in Step 4.

     ![Cloning to another computer or location](Images/11.PNG)

-12. From our new location, we can make changes to the project and push those changes up to GitHub.
+12. From the new location, you can make changes to the project and push those changes up to GitHub.

     ![Making changes in another location](Images/12.PNG)

-13. Now, if we go back to our first directory, we can pull down the changes we made elsewhere.
-Navigate back to the directory we cloned down in step 4 and `git pull origin master`.
+13. If you go back to your first directory, you can pull down the changes you made elsewhere.
+Navigate back to the directory you cloned in Step 4 and run `git pull origin master`.

     ![Pulling down changes from GitHub](Images/13.PNG)